Derek Winnert

 A Riviera villa is the setting for murder and mystery in this adult thriller drama, based on the 1954 novel Joy House by Day Keene [aka Gunard Hjertstedt], and produced by Frenchman Jacques Bar for MGM.
 Fonda and Delon sizzle, while Clément directs with a little French flair and style.

-Les Félins [The Love Cage] [Joy House] is directed by René Clément, runs 98 minutes, is an Metro-Goldwyn-Mayer (MGM)Cité FilmsCompagnie Internationale de Productions and Cinématographiques (CIPRA) production, released by MGM, is written by René Clément, Pascal Jardin and Charles Williams, based on the 1954 novel Joy House by Day Keene [aka Gunard Hjertstedt], is shot in black-and-white by Henri Decaë, produced by Jacques Bar, scored by Lalo Schifrin and designed by Jean André.
+Les Félins [The Love Cage] [Joy House] is directed by René Clément, runs 98 minutes, is an Metro-Goldwyn-Mayer (MGM)Cité FilmsCompagnie Internationale de Productions and Cinématographiques (CIPRA) production, released by MGM, is written by René Clément, Pascal Jardin and Charles Williams, based on the 1954 novel Joy House by Day Keene [aka Gunard Hjertstedt], is shot in black-and-white by Henri Decaë, is produced by Jacques Bar, is scored by Lalo Schifrin, and is designed by Jean André.

 The Villa Torre Clementina.